-Researchers at King’s College London are looking for volunteers to help them understand more about the food habits of shift workers with type 2 diabetes when working night shifts in a healthcare setting.
+Researchers at King’s College London are looking for volunteers to help them understand more about how shift work influences diet and blood sugar levels in people with type 2 diabetes working night shifts in a healthcare setting.

 Taking part involves recording your diet and sleep and wearing a continuous glucose and activity monitor for a 10-day period that includes night shifts, rest days and non-night shift workdays.
 Volunteers will be compensated £60 for their time.

-Both parts can be completed remotely and are open to volunteers in England, Scotland, Wales, and Northern Ireland.
+The study can be completed remotely and is open to volunteers in England, Scotland, Wales, and Northern Ireland.

 To take part or for more information please contact Maria by email: email@example.com, telephone 020 7848 4356, or message via WhatsApp: 07864615972.
 You can also visit the Shift-Diabetes study website.